soumojit622/EventPilot/README.md

 # 🎯 EventPilot

-**EventPilot** is a modern, production-ready platform for creating and managing events, selling tickets, and tracking attendees.
+**EventPilot** is a modern event management platform designed for creators, organizers, and businesses.
+It allows users to publish events, manage attendees, sell tickets, and track payment activity with a clean and intuitive interface.

-Built with **Next.js, Convex, Clerk, Stripe, and TailwindCSS**, it delivers a fast, scalable, and intuitive experience for organizers and users.
+Powered by **Next.js, Convex, Clerk, Stripe, and TailwindCSS**, EventPilot is fast, scalable, secure, and ready for production deployment.

 ---